eliasbuchwald/-reddit/API.md

     * Example: `User-Agent: flairbot/1.0 by spladug`
     * Many default User-Agents (like "Python/urllib" or "Java") are drastically limited to encourage unique and descriptive user-agent strings.
-    * If you're making an application for others to use, please include a version number in the user agent.
-This allows us to block buggy versions without blocking all versions of your app.
+    * If you're making an application for others to use, please use the following format, including a unique application identifier and version string.
+This allows us to block buggy versions without blocking all versions of your app. `<platform>:<app ID>:<version string> (by /u/<username>)`, for example: `User-Agent: android:com.example.myredditapp/v1.2.3 (by /u/kemitche)`
     * **NEVER lie about your user-agent.** This includes spoofing popular browsers and spoofing other bots.
 We will ban liars with extreme prejudice.